JummyJoeJackson/christmas-lyrics/README.md

 python song.py
 ```

 You should see the dazzling christmas tree changing colors in your console!
+The lyrics to Jingle Bells will appear below the tree.

 To stop the program, hold down:
 ```shell
 Ctrl + C
 ```

+## Next Steps

+- Add functionality for importing custom lyrics
+- Time lyrics with the song, using line breaks and bpm as a guide
+- Play the chosen song
 ---